How Do You Remove Popcorn Ceiling Texture?

 Safety Steps For Removing Popcorn Ceilings

-Before you begin removing popcorn texture from ceilings, it’s important to educate yourself on a few important Safety Steps:
+Before you begin removing popcorn texture from ceilings, it’s essential to educate yourself on a few critical Safety Steps:

-• Test for asbestos: Popcorn ceilings installed before 1980 may contain asbestos, which is a hazardous material.
+• Test for asbestos: Popcorn ceilings installed before 1980 may contain hazardous material.
 If you suspect your popcorn ceiling contains asbestos, have it tested by a professional asbestos testing company – before attempting to remove it.

 • Wear proper safety gear: When removing popcorn ceilings, always wear a respirator, eye protection, and gloves to protect yourself from dust and other debris.

-• Cover your furniture and belongings: Cover furniture and belongings with plastic sheeting to protect them from dust and debris.
+• Cover your furniture and belongings with plastic sheeting to protect them from dust and debris.

 How To Remove Popcorn Ceilings: